supern64/silverbot/README.md

   A multi purpose bot created by RaZeFeiXX#8200 and re-released by SuperNiintendo#3700

-Officially released 4th august, 2018 and discontinued 2nd january, 2019
+Officially released 4th august, 2018 and discontinued 2nd January, 2019

 ## Features